pantale/DynELA-v3.0/README.md

 ## Testing and usage:

-Running one of the provided samples in Samples floder is done using the following command in one of the subdirectories:
+Running one of the provided samples in Samples folder is done using the following command in one of the subdirectories:

 	python sample.py